ToolkitMC/macroEngine-dp/README.md

-# 🔧 Advanced Macro Engine — v2.0.3-pre1
+# 🔧 Advanced Macro Engine
 **Minecraft Java Edition 1.21.x | Multiplayer-Safe | Pure Datapack**

 ---

-## ✅ Doğrulama
+## ✅ Verification

-> ⚠️ **Bu, TEK resmi kaynaktır.**
+> ⚠️ **This is the ONLY official source.**
-> Başka sitelerden veya fork'lardan indirilen dosyalar değiştirilmiş olabilir.
+> Files downloaded from other sites or forks may have been modified.
-> Yalnızca [Releases](https://github.com/tickwarden/macroEngine-dp/releases) sayfasından indirin.
+> Only download from the [Releases](https://github.com/tickwarden/macroEngine-dp/releases) page.

 **SHA256:** `sha256:f99aecf13b35ad672525f6ca339a0579cce50913fdbd0022deb75a3634e34061`